 - 2 cups olive oil extra virgin or full-bodied (your choice)

-- 1 tbsp fresh or dried rosemary needles
+- 1 tablespoon fresh or dried rosemary needles

-- 2 tbsp granulated garlic or 10 cloves fresh minced garlic
+- 2 tablespoon granulated garlic or 10 cloves fresh minced garlic

 - Combine all ingredients in a large jar with a lid.
 Shake vigorously.
 If you have a squeeze bottle then that works great to squeeze on a finishing drizzle over pizzas and focaccia.
 I snip the top off the bottle almost down to the rim to prevent the herbs from getting stuck.